Perilous-Programmer/task1/README.md

 You can employ any programming language and use freely any open source software libraries.
 To store data, you can use suitable database engine.

+# implementation
+- The files containing the logic are in the controller folder i.e. product and shoppingcart.
+- A simple interface is available for testing when the rails server is run.
+- All the methods are implemented using keyword arguments.